vself-project/vstudio-metabuild/README.md

 ## Tech stack

-We've developed our Rust implementation of non-interactive ZK proof-of-set-membership and [MiMC](https://byt3bit.github.io/primesym/mimc/) hash preimage, compiled it into WebAssembly and published the resulting package to NPM.
-Biggest thanks to original bulletproof impelemntation of [dalek](https://github.com/zkcrypto/bulletproofs) and for great source of R1CS gadget examples by [lovesh](https://github.com/lovesh/bulletproofs-r1cs-gadgets)
+We've developed our Rust implementation of non-interactive zero-knowledge proof-of-membership and [MiMC](https://byt3bit.github.io/primesym/mimc/) hash preimage, compiled it into WebAssembly and published the resulting package to NPM.
+Biggest thanks to original bulletproof impelemntation of [dalek](https://github.com/zkcrypto/bulletproofs) and for great source of R1CS gadget examples by [lovesh](https://github.com/lovesh/bulletproofs-r1cs-gadgets).

-The package source code availible inside [/shared-utils](https://github.com/vself-project/vstudio-metabuild/tree/main/shared-utils) folder, and contains cryptographic building blocks we used for our solution along with automated tests.
+The package source code is availible inside [/shared-utils](https://github.com/vself-project/vstudio-metabuild/tree/main/shared-utils) folder, and contains cryptographic building blocks we used for our solution along with automated tests.